toymachine/park-lang/README.md

 ## Fibers
-The language supports lightweight threads named Fibers.
-A Channel object can be used to communicate values between Fibers.
+The language supports lightweight threads named ```Fibers```.
+A ```Channel``` object can be used to communicate values between Fibers.
-Fibers are scheduled M:N on a limited number actual OS threads.
+Fibers are scheduled M:N on a limited number of actual OS threads.
-Fibers are small enough (currently around 2KB) so that you can have millions of them on a single machine.
+Fibers are small enough (initial stack + heap = ~2KB) so that you can have millions of them on a single machine.
 Fibers have their own stack and can be blocked and resumed by the runtime.
 This allows traditional 'blocking' semantics on IO and channel sends and receives.
 The language as a result does not suffer from callback hell or the [function color problem described here](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)